 Use a large stitching size.
 The machine will cope better with the thickness of the fur if you use a larger stitch.
 My sewing machine goes from 1-5 and I use 4 if I am attaching a lining to the fur and 5 if I am sewing two layers of fake fur together.
 The correct needle size is 14.

 Tip: adjusting your feed dog or use a walking foot

 The ability to cope with thick fur changes from machine to machine, so test on a piece before starting the project.
 You may need to adjust the feed dog which is located under the needle plate and must always be up for normal sewing.
-Check the manual of your sewing machine for the location of your the drop feed lever.
-If you are using a very basic machine the use of a walking foot like the one below will be required.

 Tip: sewing fake fur.